 - Visitors also have the opportunity to comment which can make managing these comments time-consuming.
 Having a PR media professional managing the account is usually a more efficient use of your time.

 - The PR pros usually have a better understanding of how to maximize the value of a business or professional Facebook account.
 They vary in features, navigation, and interface from a personal Facebook account.
 This can be very confusing and frustrating for those who are not familiar with business pages.

 Twitter is a social media format that utilizes a short message (up to 140 characters total) to reach subscribers.
 The platform does not rely on friend listings; instead, it allows users to tag their messages with a hashtag (the pound symbol) to categorize their tweet by subject.
 These categories are then “followed” by those Twitter users who are interested in that subject.
 A PR company can generate a following for your law firm using various methods including targeted messages.

 Law firms can consider their LinkedIn accounts to be the professional social media page for their business.
 LinkedIn focuses on connections and endorsements from other members in a particular industry or interest area.
 It’s more of a professional, online, networking community.
 There are caveats to posting on LinkedIn that public relations specialists should be familiar with, and can be help maximize the site’s value.
-Even a free account can be valuable as it can provide information about the law firm and an individual personal injury lawyer Phoenix AZ relies on.
+Even a free account can be valuable as it can provide information about the law firm and lawyers.
 LinkedIn can serve as a good targeting device and provide real information the potential client is seeking.
 It can also be effective for interacting with other legal professionals in groups and one-on-one.

 When used effectively, a social media profile, account, or campaign can be leveraged to maximize the return on investment.
 Contact a PR company to find out how these tools may help grow your law firm and keep existing clients.